 The purpose of the company is to match people who need stuff with people who do that stuff.
 There are several companies that do this in different ways.
-Elance and Odesk (which is merging with Elance) allows me to bid on jobs using a credit based system.
+Elance and Odesk (which is merging with Elance) allow me to bid on jobs using a credit based system.
 Craigslist has geographic based, gig and job sections and is completely free to use.

 Set up was fairly simple and quick.
 The first surprise was when I was asked to pay a third party to verify my identity.
 Several freelance sites do this.
 I don't pay for the service until I can determine if the site is going to be worth the cost, which ranges from $8 to $15.
 The site is then supposed to email me leads to bid on using credits.
 If I don't get the bid then I get my credits back so that I can try again.
 (Note: I've been told that although this is what Thumbtack claims will happen, it's not accurate.
 You get the credits back if the person who submitted the request doesn't view your bid.
-If it's viewed and then rejected then you loose the credits.)
+If it's viewed and then rejected then you lose the credits.)

 Thumbtack's business plan does not allow for freelancers to browse open requests.
 This is frustrating because job sites will index the listings.
 So if I'm browsing Simply Hired I may find a posting from Thumbtack for a job I want to bid on.
 But when I click on the link there is no "sign in" only "sign up" and the job posting can't be found on Thumbtack's website.
 I emailed support at Thumbtack about this and their answers weren't helpful.